 PETTY OFFICER JUSTIN BROWN

-Other information: I have a wife, Gail, and together we have two sons, Samuel (17) and Bennet (14).
+Other information: I have a wife, Gail, and together we have 2 sons, Samuel (17) and Bennet (14).

-Competing in: Archery, indoor rowing, shooting and sitting volleyball
+Competing in: Alpine skiing, indoor rowing, skeleton, and sitting volleyball.

 What is the nature of your injury or illness?
 Major depression and anxiety.